davidjb/pinentry-mac/README.md

 # What is different from the GPGSuite edition?

-Basically only a minorly stripped Makefile, for the rest nothing yet.
-See the [https://github.com/massar/pinentry-mac/commits/master](commits) for details.
+You only get pinentry-mac from it.

-Of course you don't get the GPGSuite functions, but for usage on the commandline or inside Enigmail that is not needed.
+Thus you do not get the rest of the GPGSuite functions, but for usage on the commandline (for decrypt/encrypt) or inside Enigmail that is not needed.